MannLabs/alphadia/README.md

 Please make sure you have a valid installation of conda or miniconda.
 We recommend setting up miniconda as described on their [website](https://docs.conda.io/projects/miniconda/en/latest/).

+##### Setting up mono [MacOS/Linux only]
-**MacOS/Linux only:** If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
+If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
 You can find the mono installation instructions [here](https://www.mono-project.com/download/stable/#download-lin).
 A detailed guide to installing alphaRaw can be found [here](https://github.com/MannLabs/alpharaw#installation).

 #### 2. Setting up the environment